The Best 14 Flowering Trees for Ohio Yards

 Flowering tulip tree (Liriodendron Tulipifera, Tulip Tree, American Tulip Tree, Tuliptree) in one of the city's parks.

-11. Cucumber Magnolia Tree
+10. Cucumber Magnolia Tree

 Though the cucumber magnolia tree doesn’t produce flowers as showy as other magnolia trees, the small, tulip-like springtime flowers are still quite beautiful.
-They tend to blend into the foliage because of their greenish, light yellow color.
+They tend to blend into the foliage because of their greenish, light-yellow color.
 These are some of the most common magnolia trees found in Ohio.
 They easily reach 70 feet in height and 30 feet in width!
 Though it isn’t very drought-resistant, it will do well in residential settings instead of urban areas with city pollution.

-The flowers of Magnolia acuminata tend to blend into the foliage because of their greenish-light-yellow color.
+The flowers of the cucumber magnolia tree tend to blend in with the foliage because of their greenish, light-yellow color.

-12. Limelight Hydrangea Tree
+11. Limelight Hydrangea Tree

 Did you know that limelight trees hold onto flower heads well into spring as new growth emerges?
 Like other hydrangeas, it’s crucial to plant this tree in the fall or early spring so it has time to take root before the summer heat.
 They can bloom beginning in May all through fall and have interesting features well into early winter that are appealing as well.
 These are hardy trees, and their cuttings will be long-lasting!